HOD101s/HOD101s/README.md

 ## Hey there I'm [Manas](http://manasacharya.ml) 👋 !

-I'm Manas Acharya, a Cloud and Machine Learning Enthusiast with a keen interest in Computer Vision!
+I'm Manas Acharya, a Data Engineering and Cloud Computing enthusiast with a keen interest in building building Distributed and Scalable Systems!
 Experienced in Full Stack Dev, Cloud, Data Analytics and Machine Learning, looking out for challenging opportunities!

-- 🎯 Working on Data Engineering and Cloud based Projects
+- 🎯 Working on Data Engineering, Analytics and Cloud based Projects
 - 🐍 Writing Python Automation Scripts is my Super Power

 <p align="center"><b>Coz Stats are</b> 😍</p>